paybyphone/statsd-helper-webapi/README.md

 ```
 Usage:

-Add the filters to your WebApiConfiguration.
+Add the InstrumentActionMessageHandler into your WebAPI pipeline

 ```csharp
     public static class WebApiConfig